TimMonko/bastian-demo/README.md

 `uvx --with "napari[pyqt6,optional]" --with brainrender-napari -p 3.12 napari`

+Try Kim dev lsfm with attenuated mip on the image layer in 3D, 0.9 opacity.

 ## napari with skimage and sample data

 `uvx --with napari-skimage --with ndev-sampledata --with napari-bio-sample-data --with napari[pyqt6,optional] -p 3.12 napari`